 We claim that any norm bounded interval in Lip (X) consists entirely of constants.
-Note that each point x in X induces a continuous homomorphism $f \to f(x)$.
+Note that each point x in X induces a continuous homomorphism $f \rightarrow f(x)$.
 The norm topology on these evaluation homomorphisms agrees with the original metric topology on X. Thus the above claim is just a special case of the scholium.
 MAIN LEMMA.
-If I is a norm closed and bounded convex interval
+If I is a norm closed and bounded convex interval in a normed algebra A, then I is commutative and replete.

 Proof.
 Let A^ be the topological dual of A. For each y of A, let T_y be the operator from A^ to A^ whose action on an element f of A^ is defined by

-$$(T_y f)(x) = f(xy)$$ for all x in A.
+$$(T_y f)(x) = f(xy)$$

+for all x in A.